Yordan Alvarez Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in MLB.
+- The pitching staff for the Phillies has a collective 9.4 K/9, the 10th-best in MLB.

-- The Phillies have a 4.46 team ERA that ranks 18th across all MLB pitching staffs.
+- The Phillies have the 15th-ranked team ERA among all league pitching staffs (4.33).

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (26 total, one per game).
+- The Phillies allow the ninth-fewest home runs in baseball (27 total, one per game).

-- Wheeler (2-1) gets the starting nod for the Phillies in his sixth start of the season.
-He's put together a 4.72 ERA in 26 2/3 innings pitched, with 34 strikeouts.
+- Falter (0-4) gets the starting nod for the Phillies in his sixth start of the season.
+He's put together a 4.50 ERA in 28 2/3 innings pitched, with 19 strikeouts.

-- In his most recent time out on Sunday, the righty threw six innings against the Colorado Rockies, allowing three earned runs while surrendering three hits.
+- In his last time out on Tuesday against the Seattle Mariners, the left-hander tossed six innings, giving up three earned runs while surrendering six hits.

-- The 32-year-old has an ERA of 4.72, with 11.5 strikeouts per nine innings, in five games this season.
-Opponents are batting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.